ProtectMyCar/DM-Interview/README.md

 1. [Visual Studio 2019 Community](https://visualstudio.microsoft.com/) - Make sure to install the ASP.NET and Web Application Development and or the Data Storage & Processing "workload(s)".
 Alternatively you can install the SQL Server Data Tools Component.
 2. [SQL Server Management Studio 18.x (Optional)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) - Install the latest version that is compatible with SQL Server 2017.
-3. [SQL Server 2017 Express](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express) - At a minimum you can follow the [Installation and configuration guide](/docs/InstallSQL17LocalDB.md).
+3. [SQL Server 2017 Express (Optional)](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express) - At a minimum you can follow the [Installation and configuration guide](/Docs/InstallSQL17LocalDB.md).
 LocalDB should be all you need, but you can install the database engine if you'd like.

 Visual Studio 2019 Community Edition with [SQL Server Data Tools](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt?view=sql-server-2017) should give you everything you need to build, deploy objects & sample data (to [SQL Server LocalDB](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-2017) which is included in SQL Server Data Tools), and query the interview DB but you might find using SQL Server Management Studio (SSMS) is more familiar.

 If you've installed Visual Studio 2019 go ahead and open the [DM-Interview solution file](/DM-Interview.sln) and build the database.
 After the build is complete you should see a new database in (LocalDB)/ProjectsV13 with all the tables and sample data.

 If you'd prefer to just restore a backup file you can restore the included database backup file into a new database on any edition of SQL Server 2017.
-[Backup file](/)
+[Backup file](/Docs/Files/InterviewDB.bak)

 ## The Technical Interview Process